Akron Global Polymer Academy

 King Elementary School Students and "friends" in grades 2 to 6 can participate in Science Olympiad.

-Team practices are held weekly (on Sundays) starting January 22, 2017, and ending with the King and Friends Science Olympiad and Potluck celebration on March 5, 2017.
+Team practices are held weekly (on Sundays) starting in January, and ending with the King and Friends Science Olympiad and Potluck celebration in March.

 Science Olympiad is a national program in which students learn science through active, hands-on participation, with an emphasis on problem solving and team-building skills.
 Students participate in events designed to be fun, exciting, and challenging.
 Some events require knowledge of science facts and concepts, while others rely on scientific processes, skills or applications; therefore, students with varying abilities and skills can participate.
 The team spirit and good citizenship that students develop will be beneficial throughout their lives.